Automattic/woocommerce-payments/readme.txt

 4. Manage Disputes

 == Changelog ==

+= 1.0.1 - 2020-06-01 =
+* Add - Support 3D Secure verification
+* Add - Transaction date and type filters to transactions list
+* Update - Redirect to the "Connect" page on plugin activation or when trying to navigate to the settings screen
+* Fix - Add deposit delay notice to deposit schedule
+* Fix - Avoid localizing deposit date or displaying time-of-day precision
+* Fix - Display dispute currency code in dispute info

 = 1.0.0 - 2020-05-19 =
 * Add - Level 3 data to payment requests